 - Add the onion, carrot, celery and cauliflower and cook until softened and golden, about 7 - 8 minutes.

-- Add the garlic, mushrooms, thyme and 1 tbsp of parsley.
-Season with salt and pepper and cook until the mushrooms are beginning to brown, another 2 – 3 minutes.
+- Add the garlic, mushrooms, thyme and 1 tablespoon of parsley.
+Season with salt and pepper and cook until the mushrooms are beginning to brown, another 2 - 3 minutes.

 - Add the white wine and stock.

 - Bring to the boil and reduce to a simmer.
 Cook for 10 minutes.